 Now that you’ve made it this far, you should know your product’s value prop and target audience like the back of your hand.
 All of the research and deep dives should have led you to a place where you now have a clear understanding of your persona and how to reach them.
 It’s time to choose a marketing channel and craft your marketing strategy correctly.
 These decisions hinge on the outcomes you came to when doing your product research and should be relatively easy to arrive at based on your finely-crafted target persona.
 Investigate what paid channels would return the most value to you, and make sure you target the social channels that will reach the largest group of your target audience as possible.
 One thing to consider is using a PR account to help you with this process, as they are generally experts in relaying the right message to the right people.

 As long as you’ve taken your time and put in your due diligence in regards to planning your product launch, you’ll be fine.
 Building the perfect application to solve a modern problem is tough.
 Making sure it reaches the right people at the right time is even tougher.
 By following the steps outlined in this article, you can put your product and your team in the position to succeed because you thoroughly put in the work to make sure of it.
-To get even more help for your product, from crafting your product roadmap to deployment, download our comprehensive guide, Integrate for the Future, and set your product up for success!
+To get even more help for your product, from crafting your product roadmap to deployment, go read our new official guide to API integration now!